greenbone/ospd-nmap-nse/README.md

 Python 3 and later is supported.

-Beyond the [ospd base library](https://github.com/greenbone/ospd) and the `nmap` tool, `osp-nmap-nse` has dependecies on the follow Python package:
+Beyond the [ospd base library](https://github.com/greenbone/ospd) and the `nmap` tool, `osp-nmap-nse` has dependencies on the follow Python package:

 - `python-nmap`